The following infographic from Opentext highlights the importance of CIOs focussing more on strategy:

 Strategic planning will often also include contingency planning – strategies in case things don’t go as planned and growth plans that will look at how the business will grow in the future.

-The Globe and Mail article suggested that Blackberry had five possible options:
+The Globe and Mail suggested a couple of years ago that Blackberry had five possible options:

 1. Sell the company